Leonid-Erlygin/Game/README.md

 ## Client part of multiplayer game
 ### How to compile:
-1)use
+1) use
-$ sudo apt-get install libsfml-dev for installig SFML on your linux machine
+$ sudo apt-get install libsfml-dev
+for installig SFML on your linux machine
 2) Now you need to compile and link (in Cmakefile) Box2d library.
 To do this use zip box2d file in the repository: